Skip to content

 Professional Development Programs and Resources

-The mission of Women in Health, Medicine, and Science (WiHMS) is to advocate for women faculty at all stages of their career.
-WiHMS’ strategies include fostering career advancement and faculty development through AAMC Early and Mid-Career Women awards and other career development awards within the University of Utah Health campus; providing a monthly event on the topics that are critical for women in healthcare professions; and closely collaborating with women advocates from the University of Utah’s main campus to advance the gender equity agenda.
+The mission of Workforce Excellence and WiHMS is to advocate for faculty at all stages of their career.
+WiHMS’ strategies include fostering career advancement and faculty development through AAMC Early and Mid-Career awards and other career development awards within the University of Utah Health campus; providing a monthly event on the topics that are critical for professionals in healthcare.

 Community Engagement and Inclusive Research Resources